genericrandom64/xmp-curses/README.md

 - audio backend using a library (macos and windows)

-- playlists as argument or loaded from stdin (modules dont seem to load from stdin)
+- playlist files as argument or loaded from stdin (modules dont seem to load from stdin)

 - full tui